mgerdts/spdk/doc/bdev.md

 `rpc.py bdev_raid_delete Raid0`

+## Read-only {#bdev_ut_ro}

+The read-only vbdev module, bdev_ro, opens the underlying bdev read-only and takes a claim on the underlying bdev.
+This prevents other consumers from opening the underlying bdev for write access.
+Multiple bdev_ro instances that use the same underlying bdev will share the claim on the underlying bdev.
+The claim on the underlying bdev is released when the last bdev_ro device that uses it is closed.

+Example commands

+`rpc.py bdev_ro_create -n ro0 nvme0n1p4`

+`rpc.py bdev_ro_delete -n ro0`

 ## Split {#bdev_ug_split}

 The split block device module takes an underlying block device and splits it into